segfaultExpress/sam-3d-body-fbxify/README.md

 ## Latest updates

 **11/19/2025** -- Checkpoints Launched, Dataset Released, Web Demo and Paper are out!

-### Installation

-1. **Install all requirements** required for standard sam-3d-body (see [INSTALL.md](INSTALL.md) for detailed instructions)
-2. **(Optional) Install using Dockerfile** - The repository includes a Dockerfile for containerized deployment
-3. **Start the server:**
-   - Linux/Mac: `./start_server.sh`
-   - Windows: `./start_server.bat`
-4. **Access the web interface** - The server will automatically open your browser to `http://localhost:7444`
-5. **Upload and process** - Upload images or videos, then download the generated FBX files

-### Features

-- **Export armature-only FBX files** from SAM 3D Body pose estimates
-- **Support for multiple rig formats:** MHR, Mixamo, and Unity character remapping
-- **Video processing:** Automatically detects the closest person and applies all keyframes to create an animation action
-- **Image processing:** Single frame pose estimation and export
-- **Web-based interface:** Easy-to-use Gradio interface for uploading and processing files

-Note: The exported FBX files contain only the armature (skeleton), not the mesh.
-You can retarget or directly move the action to any MHR, Mixamo, or Unity character.

 ## Installation
 See [INSTALL.md](INSTALL.md) for instructions for python environment setup and model checkpoint access.